-While the majority of men will develop an enlarged prostate as they age, John Bertini, MD, FACS, and James Harris, MD, at Gulf Coast Urology offer comprehensive care when symptoms of an enlarged prostate interfere with your life.
+While the majority of men will develop an enlarged prostate as they age, John Bertini, MD, James Harris, MD, Grant Redrow, MD, and Travis Green, MD at Gulf Coast Urology offer comprehensive care when symptoms of an enlarged prostate interfere with your life.
 At the Houston and Nassau Bay, Texas, offices, they provide on-site diagnostic testing and customized treatment plans to ease your symptoms quickly.
 If you have problems urinating or pain with urination, don’t delay an evaluation.
-Call the Gulf Coast Urology office nearest you today or request an appointment online now.
+Call the Gulf Coast Urology office in Clear Lake or Houston today or request an appointment online now.

 Your prostate is a gland that creates fluids that carry sperm during ejaculation.
 This gland surrounds the urethra, the tube that allows urine to leave your body.